thealifaisal/whats-cooking/README.md

 Some of our strongest geographic and cultural associations are tied to a region's local foods.
 This playground competitions asks you to predict the category of a dish's cuisine given a list of its ingredients.

+## Data

+The training JSON file is an array of objects, each with the list of ingredients and the cuisine.
+The testing file contains objects in the same format with the cuisine removed.
+"id": 24717,
+"cuisine": "indian",
+"ingredients": ["tumeric", "vegetable stock", "tomatoes", "garam masala", "naan", "red lentils", "red chili peppers", "onions", "spinach", "sweet potatoes"]